duffn/dumb-password-rules/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 20 character max and lots of special character restrictions.
 Bank of America - keeping your money safe.

+Also: If you paste a password greater than 20 characters,
+the form truncates it without telling you or giving an
+error.

 |Bank of America|